venkateshmantha/TopologyManagement/README.md

 N - Number of Nodes in the Topology.
 K - The neighbors associated with each node in the topology. n - No. of radius values.

-The problem statment can be seen [here.](https://github.com/venkateshmantha/tman/blob/master/Homework%201.pdf)
+The problem statment can be seen [here](https://github.com/venkateshmantha/tman/blob/master/Homework%201.pdf) and the report [here.](https://github.com/venkateshmantha/TopologyManagement/blob/master/Report.pdf)